APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - I have explicitly stated my counting methodology in the justification
 - I have properly weighted organizational statements equally to multiple individual statements
 - I have considered both frequency AND intensity in my analysis
-- I have prioritized direct statements from affected individuals/groups over third-party characterizations
+- I have prioritized direct statements from affected individuals/groups OVER third-party characterizations
 - I have coded as 'combination' if no single tone reaches the 60% threshold
 - I have specified which tones are present when coding as 'combination'
 - I have reviewed my calculations to ensure mathematical accuracy